Drug treatment

 The Office for Health Improvement and Disparities classifies successful completion of drug treatment as those who leave structured treatment free of drug dependency.

-The latest local data from 2022/23 suggests that successful completions for drug treatment in Buckinghamshire was 14.6%.
-This was lower than the South East (15.9%) and higher than for England (13.7%).
+The latest local data from 2023/24 suggests that successful completions for drug treatment in Buckinghamshire was 14.8%.
+This was lower than the South East (16.6%) and similar to England (14.3%).

 There is no significant difference in trend over the last 5 years.